 Jinora meets one of her spirit friends not long after being separated from Korra, and he helps her out during her journey.
 Unfortunately, he's corrupted into a dark spirit and helps Unalaq capture her.

 Simmons' voice-work probably drove the moment into feels overkill.

 Tenzin: (with growing desperation) Korra!
 What happened to my little girl?

 Iroh's appearance itself.
 We knew he'd be long dead by now, which makes his sudden return so tearjerkingly wonderful.

 Iroh bidding Korra goodbye, especially considering how dear Aang would have been to him.

-Iroh: Pay me a visit sometime, in this life or the next.
+Iroh: It was nice to meet you.
+Come visit me again, in this life or the next.